janetjoywilson/janetjoywilson.github.io/_posts/2016-09-02-Can-you-Canoe.md

 Hardy took the title from Thomas Gray's poem [Elegy Written in a Country Churchyard](https://en.wikipedia.org/wiki/Elegy_Written_in_a_Country_Churchyard) (1751).

-Far from the madding crowd's ignoble strife
+Far from the madding crowd's ignogle strife
 Their sober wishes never learn'd to stray;
 Along the cool sequester'd vale of life
 They kept the noiseless tenor of their way.

 ## naturally yours